yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
-- *2024.11*: &nbsp; One paper on Explainable Multi-hop Reasoning is accepted in [COLING2025](https://coling2025.org/).
+- *2024.11*: &nbsp; 🎉 One paper on Explainable Multi-hop Reasoning is accepted in [COLING2025](https://coling2025.org/).
 - *2024.08*: &nbsp; We attend the 2024 Annual Conference of the Association for Computational Linguistics in Bangkok, Thailand.
 - *2024.05*: &nbsp; One paper on Self-explaining Rationalization is accepted in [ACL2024](https://2024.aclweb.org/).
 - *2023.04*: &nbsp; One Journal paper on FrameNet Knowledge is accepted on [MIR2024](https://www.mi-research.net/).
 - *2022.10*: &nbsp; We share our tutorial on winning the championship on [CCL2022](https://hfl-rc.github.io/cmrc2022/program/).
-- *2022.09*: &nbsp; We get the First Prize on CMRC2022 in the 21st China National Conference on Computational Linguistics.
+- *2022.09*: &nbsp; 🏆 We get the First Prize on CMRC2022 (the 1st rank) in the 21st China National Conference on Computational Linguistics.
 - *2022.05*: &nbsp; Two Journal papers on Machine Reading Comprehension are accepted to the Journal of Chinese Information Processing.
 - *2021.05*: &nbsp; One paper on Explainable Evaluation is accepted in [Findings of ACL2021](https://2021.aclweb.org/).

-# 📝 Publications
+# 📝 Selected Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">ACL 2024</div><img src='images/AGR.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">